 There's no one way to learn how to skateboard.
 Some people pick it up quickly, while others need more time and practice.
-The best way to learn is by doing, so get out there and start skating.
-Here’s a helpful guide though - that should answer any questions you may have.
+The best way to learn is by doing and doing and doing, so just get out there and start skating.
+Easier said than done for a complete beginner, right?
+Take a scroll through this guide on how to skateboard - we cover choosing your board, first steps, what tricks to learn and a bunch of other questions you may have.
+As always, drop a comment with anything we didn't cover and we will be sure to add it in.

 [What do you know about freestyle skiing?]